-While the agendas and motives of the Summit have changed since the elected leaders of the hemisphere first convened in 1994 in Miami—sometimes descending into gratuitous anti-American side shows (Mar del Plata in 2005, for example)—it has remained a centerpiece of hemispheric summitry, long before the conspicuously U.S.-absent UNASUR and CELAC gabfests.
+While the agendas and motives of the Summit have changed since the elected leaders of the hemisphere first convened in 1994 in Miami—it has sometimes descended into gratuitous anti-American side shows (Mar del Plata in 2005, for example)—it has remained a centerpiece of hemispheric summitry, long before the conspicuously U.S.-absent UNASUR and CELAC gabfests.
 Even with the occasional distractions and empty abrazos of the Summit, the 24-year-old process has set a tone for regional relations and remained a platform for U.S. leadership in the hemisphere.

 Nevertheless, rumors have circulated in the past week that President Trump will skip the 2018 Summit in Lima.
 Should that occur several possibilities may emerge.
-The first is that other heads of state from the region may decide to abstain as well, damaging the prospects that the Summit will take place at all and threatening any future summits.
-A second possibility is that other countries, such as Canada and Mexico, will step up and lead the Summit in the absence of the United States.
-A worst case option is that in the vacuum of U.S. leadership the usual gaggle of anti-American stalwarts, from Nicaragua to Venezuela, will use a forum once dedicated to democracy and free trade to rail against the United States and advance their own autocratic, retrograde agendas.
+The first is that other heads of state from the region would decide to abstain as well, damaging the prospects that the Summit will take place at all and threatening any future summits.
+Second, other countries, such as Canada and Mexico, would step up and lead the Summit in the absence of the United States.
+The worst case scenario is that in the vacuum of U.S. leadership the usual gaggle of anti-American stalwarts, from Nicaragua to Venezuela, would use a forum once dedicated to democracy and free trade to rail against the United States and advance their own autocratic, retrograde agendas.

 Historically, the Summit has been an opportunity for the U.S. to promote its interests and bolster its standing in the region.
 First held in 1994 in Miami during the Clinton administration, the first few rounds of the Summit largely revolved around discussions over a hemispheric free trade agreement, the Free Trade Area of the Americas (FTAA).